harzjunior/sql_book-db/README.md

 ## About

-The Book List Management System is a simple web application that allows users to manage a list of books.
+The Book List Management System is a web application that allows users to manage a list of books.
 Users can view the existing book list, add new books, and experience a streamlined user interface.
+Additionally, the system supports user authentication, allowing users to create accounts, log in, and manage their book lists securely.

 ## Requirements